satansdeer/satansdeer.github.com/content/legacy-posts/react-native-mobx-tutorial/index.md

 image: react_native_mobx_1_thumb.jpg
 ---

-__MobX__ is state management solution that is gaining popularity very fast.
+__MobX__ is state management solution that is gaining popularity fast.
 I'll show you how to create a simple __React-Native__ app using __MobX__.

 ## What Are We Going To Build

 I have a few crypto coins on some exchanges.
-Not like I'm trading or something, I just bought some tokens that I liked and now just hold them and buy/sell occasionally.
+Not like I'm trading or something, I bought some tokens that I liked and now hold them and buy/sell.

 On [Binance](https://www.binance.com/?ref=12930619) you can see how many coins you have and what's their worth in bitcoin and even in dollars, but you can't see what's the difference since the last time you've checked it.

 We are going to build portfolio tracker for it.
 On first run we'll save all the coins prices and then we'll show the difference.

-It'll look somewhat like this:
+It'll look like this:

 ![binance tracker](/binance_tracker.png)